MihaelIsaev/FCM/README.md

 }

 /// Advanced way
-application.fcm.registerAPNS(
+let tokens = try await application.fcm.registerAPNS(
     appBundleId: String, // iOS app bundle identifier
     serverKey: String?, // optional server key, if nil then env variable will be used
     sandbox: Bool, // optional sandbox key, false by default
-    tokens: [String], // an array of APNS tokens
-    on: EventLoop? // optional event loop, if nil then application.eventLoopGroup.next() will be used ).flatMap { tokens in
+    tokens: [String]
+)
 /// the same as in above example
-}
 ```

 > 💡 Please note that push token taken from Xcode while debugging is for `sandbox`, so either use `.envSandbox` or don't forget to set `sandbox: true`